 Supplying the brewing, food and beverage industry.

-As sector lead in dispense equipment and cellar equipment installation & maintenance, BFBi is working with industry to deliver a route to professional qualifications via a Level 3 Trailblazer in Drinks Dispense as well as delivering the Level 2 Technical Certificate in Drinks Dispense, which underwrites the CSIM Card (see below), a licence to practice.
+As sector lead in dispense equipment and cellar equipment installation & maintenance, BFBi has worked with industry to deliver a route to professional qualifications via a Level 3 Apprenticeship in Drinks Dispense as well as delivering the Level 2 Technical Certificate in Drinks Dispense, which underwrites the CSIM Card (see below), a licence to practice.

 This ensures a minimum standard of best practice and safety within cellar service installation & maintenance – an area whch benefits from two derogations from legislation (confined space and pressure vessel).